adamboy7/Linux-Dual-Boot-Toolkit/libraries/tools.md

   `ensure_windows_system` and rarely needed directly.

 ## Usage tips
+* **Requesting Windows administrator**: call `permissions.windows.relaunch_as_admin()` from a Windows-only entrypoint when you need admin rights but do **not** require SYSTEM.
+The function shows a UAC prompt and exits the current process after starting the elevated copy.
+* **Requesting Windows SYSTEM**: use `permissions.windows.ensure_windows_system`
+  with a unique `system_flag` (e.g., `"--as-system"`).
+If already running as admin, it will spawn a SYSTEM instance via PsExec; otherwise it first relaunches as admin and then escalates to SYSTEM. `ensure_platform_permissions` wraps this automatically for cross-platform callers.
+* **Linux admin vs. system**: Linux treats root as both administrator and system.
+Calling `permissions.linux.ensure_root_linux()` (or the cross-platform `ensure_platform_permissions`) ensures the process is running as UID 0; there is no separate SYSTEM concept on Linux.
 * Call `ensure_platform_permissions` early in the entrypoint of CLI or GUI tools that require elevated permissions to manage Bluetooth devices or system files.
 * On Windows, bundle PsExec with your script or ensure it is discoverable in the